NifTK/MITK/README.md

 The following is a list of differences that are not going to be integrated to the upstream.
-Note that in the past the branch name was recorded here, but the entries should have a short description, the CMICLab issue number and a list of commits (`git log --one-line`) instead.
+Note that in the past the branch name was recorded here, but the entries should have a short description, the CMICLab issue number and a list of commits (`git log --oneline`) instead.
 Merged branches can be removed.

  * Branch: trac-2711-MITK-README

    This README was added, and which is then updated from many branches.

- * Branch: trac-2717-patched-Geometry2DDataVtkMapper3D
+   CMICLab issue: 2711

+   - 76d163f Merge branch 'trac-2711-MITK-audit-response-to-Miklos' into niftk
+   - 17a49c1 Updated README following Miklos's suggestions
+   - 1047bca Merge branch 'trac-2711-MITK-README' into niftk
+   - 3dde151 Provide MITK instructions in README file
+   - 74dd388 Added README on niftk branch
+   - b3344f6 Merge branch 'trac-2711-MITK-audit' into niftk

-   Provide property to turn off black background in Geometry2DDataVtkMapper3D.
+ * Provide property to turn off black background in Geometry2DDataVtkMapper3D.

    It was found that an image used as a plane in a 3D window using mitkGeometry2DDataVtkMapper3D.h would be visible in one 3D window, and not in another 3D window.
 This may be related to MITK bug 2134.

+   CMICLab issue: 2717

+   - 452e3e2 Provide visibility property for background actor

  * Branch: trac-2571-data-manager-dnd-derived-nodes

    Provide ability to drag and drop nodes in DataManager, so that the dropped node becomes a child of the drop target.

+   CMICLab issue: 2571

+   - f86e71e Merge branch 'b2571-data-manager-dnd-derived-nodes' into niftk
+   - c0855b8 Support for moving nodes to another parent in the data manager
+   - a57061e Merge branch 'bug-15488-data-manager-wrong-drop-position' into niftk
+   - cfeed4e Fix wrong insertion point with DnD in the data manager

    Branch: 2571-data-manager-dnd-crash

    Fix for crash when dragging node to the bottom.

+   - dbcd1a5 Merge branch '2571-data-manager-dnd-crash' into niftk
+   - 72fa572 Fix for crash when dragging nodes to the bottom in the data manager

+   CMICLab issue: 2571

  * Branch: trac-3528-QmitkDataStorageComboBox-autoselection-fix